w0xi/w0xi.github.io/_posts/2026-07-24-packetmaze-insider-threat-network-forensics.md

 ![ProtonMail IP address in Wireshark](/screenshots/lab2_packetmaze/lab2_wireshark_protonmail_5B.png)

-Two TLS questions required locating specific sessions — one by session ID, one by destination domain.
+Two TLS questions required locating specific sessions: one by session ID, one by destination domain.
 For the session ID, a `tls` filter located `da4a0000342e4b73...`, returning frame 26906; the reassembled PDU in frame 26913 contained the full handshake and server certificate public key under Server Key